ContextMark/CML/paper/CSE.md

-## Structure of This Paper
+### 1.4.
+Structure of This Paper

 The main content of this paper is organized as follows:

-1. An exposition on semantic loss and generational gaps in statically structured languages;
+* An exposition on semantic loss and generational gaps in statically structured languages;

-2. An analysis of semantic freezing caused by the coupling of logical architectures;
+* An analysis of semantic freezing caused by the coupling of logical architectures;

-3. the Contextual Structure Expression (CSE) design;
+* the Contextual Structure Expression (CSE) design;

-4. the Context Mark Language (CML) specification;
+* the Context Mark Language (CML) specification;

-5. A comparative analysis between CML and mainstream expression formats;
+* A comparative analysis between CML and mainstream expression formats;

-6. Conclusion and future prospects
+* Conclusion and future prospects

-7. References involved or recommended in this paper.
+* References involved or recommended in this paper.

-## 2.Related Solutions and Limitations
+## 2. Related Solutions and Limitations

 Currently, within the LLM ecosystem, statically structured languages (such as JSON, YAML, RDF) continue to play important roles in several key stages: